HassanAlaaEldien/Jumia-Task/README.md

 ## Application Testing Steps

+- Database dump with proper data to be tested included in project files.
 - Postman collection included in project files, or you can open this sharable link to import collection and try the app
   - https://www.getpostman.com/collections/ea28d5a41409ebf328c1
 - Project get initialized with these cities to try [1 => 'Cairo',2 => 'Giza',3 => 'AlFayyum',4 => 'AlMinya']